Self-stabilizing Graph Exploration by a Single Agent: Abstract

 \section{Abstract}

-In this paper, we give two self-stabilizing algorithms that solve graph exploration by a single (mobile) agent.
-The proposed algorithms are self-stabilizing: the agent running each of the algorithms visits all nodes starting from any initial configuration where the state of the agent and the states of all nodes are arbitrary and the agent is located at an arbitrary node.
-We evaluate algorithms with two metrics, the cover time, that is the number of moves required to visit all nodes, and the amount of space to store the state of the agent and the states of the nodes.
-The first algorithm is a randomized one.
-The cover time of this algorithm is optimal (\ie $O(m)$) in expectation and it uses $O(\log n)$ bits for both the agent and each node, where $n$ and $m$ are the number of agents and the number of edges in a given graph, respectively.
+In this paper, we present two self-stabilizing algorithms that enable a single (mobile) agent to explore graphs.
+Starting from any initial configuration, \ie regardless of the initial states of the agent and all nodes, as well as the initial location of the agent, the algorithms ensure the agent visits all nodes.
+We evaluate the algorithms based on two metrics: the \emph{cover time}, defined as the number of moves required to visit all nodes, and \emph{memory usage}, defined as the storage needed for maintaining the states of the agent and each node.
+The first algorithm is randomized.
+Given an integer $c = \Omega(n)$, its cover time is optimal, \ie $O(m)$ in expectation, and its memory requirements are $O(\log c)$ bits for the agent and $O(\log (c+\delta_v))$ bits for each node $v$, where $n$ and $m$ are the numbers of nodes and edges, respectively, and $\delta_v$ is the degree of node $v$.
+For general $c \ge 2$, its cover time is $\rctime$, where $D$ is the diameter of a graph.
 The second algorithm is deterministic.
-The cover time is $O(m + nD)$, where $D$ is the diameter of the graph.
-It uses $O(\log n)$ bits for the agent-memory and $O(\delta + \log n)$ bits for the memory of each node with degree $\delta$.
-We require the knowledge of an upper bound on $n$ (resp. $D$) for the first (resp.~the second) algorithm.
-However, this is a weak assumption from a practical point of view because the knowledge of any value $\ge n$ (resp.~$\ge D$) in $O(poly(n))$ is sufficient to obtain the above time and space complexity.
+It requires an input integer $k \ge \max(D, \dmax)$, where $\dmax$ is the maximum degree of the graph.
+The cover time of this algorithm is $O(m + nD)$, and it uses $O(\log k)$ bits of memory for both the agent and each node.